OpenNMT/OpenNMT-py/docs/speech2text.md

-# Im2Text
+# Speech to Text

 A deep learning-based approach to learning the speech-to-text conversion, built on top of the <a href="http://opennmt.net/">OpenNMT</a> system.

-The model is an attention-based encoder-decoder model.
 Given raw audio, we first apply short-time Fourier transform (STFT), then apply Convolutional Neural Networks to get the source features.
 Based on this source representation, we use an LSTM decoder with attention to produce the text character by character.

+## Dependencies

+* `torchaudio`: `sudo apt-get install -y sox libsox-dev libsox-fmt-all; pip install git+https://github.com/pytorch/audio`
+* `librosa`: `pip install librosa`

 ## Quick Start